 Highlights of Cedar City Ranger District in Dixie National Forest

-Ashdown Gorge Trail: Located right off of Route 14, this challenging river hike totals 8.8 miles (round-trip), but you can turn around whenever you like to make it shorter.
+Ashdown Gorge Trail: Located right off Route 14, this challenging river hike totals 8.8 miles (round-trip), but you can turn around whenever you like to make it shorter.
 The scenery here is comparable to Zion, and the hike is actually quite similar to the famous Narrows Hike in the national park.
 It’s technical, with lots of rock hopping and cold water.
 Here’s a link to the AllTrails guide.

 Zion Overlook: Just a roadside viewpoint on Route 14 with breathtaking scenery.
 100% worth stopping and snapping a few photos!

 Navajo Lake: If you’re passing through in the summer, you’ll absolutely want to stop for a dip in beautiful Navajo Lake.
 There’s a 12-mile mountain bike trail that loops around the lake, as well as Navajo Lake Campground, where you can pitch your tent or park your RV.
 Sites are very spread out for privacy.
-Some are close to the water and others are across the road.
+Some are close to the water, and others are across the road.

 Shoshone National Forest near Yellowstone National Park